-- o For publicly traded companies, CECP staff will find and enter these numbers for you.
+- For publicly traded companies, CECP staff will find and enter these numbers for you.
 These numbers are listed in annual corporate reports or 10-K filings with the SEC.
 Most companies post this information on their websites in a section titled "Investor Relations."
-CECP retrieves these numbers systematically through the Bloomberg database to ensure consistent reporting. - At privately held companies, the HR department might be the best source for an answer. - If applicable, this number should include full-time and part-time/seasonal employees. - If you do not have a "domestic vs. international" breakdown, enter totals in the "consolidated" field.
+CECP retrieves these numbers systematically through the Bloomberg database to ensure consistent reporting. - At privately held companies, the HR department might be the best source for an answer. - If applicable, this number should include full-time and part-time/seasonal employees.